How To Train a Puppy To Not Chew On Your Belongings

-A puppy chewing on your belongings is a common behavior problem, but is there anything you can do about it?
+A puppy or an adult dog chewing on your belongings is a common behavior problem, but is there anything you can do about it?

-Chewing is one of the most irritating dog habits, however it can really madden a dog owner when loved objects such as your favorite shoes, furniture, or other possessions in your house result in damage and are irreparable.
+Chewing is one of the most irritating dog habits, however, it can really madden a puppy owner when loved objects such as your favorite shoes, furniture, or other possessions in your house result in damage and are irreparable.

 When you catch a glimpse of your dog chewing on anything other than their assigned toy, it shouldn’t be your goal to frighten the dog or yell at the pup.
 Instead, you should show them their assigned toy and praise them when they begin to play with it.